2021 Laurentian University financial crisis: Provincial government

-In April, the province's auditor general was asked to investigate the university's finances over the past decade following a motion passed by the provincial legislative assembly's standing committee on public accounts.
+In April, Auditor General of Ontario Bonnie Lysyk was asked to investigate the university's finances over the past decade following a motion passed by the provincial legislative assembly's standing committee on public accounts.
 The university refused to provide documents to the auditor general that it considered to be privileged.
 The dispute was referred to the Superior Court for resolution.
 In a report, the auditor general said the university was creating a climate of fear among its employees that inhibited disclosure.
 While the court reserved a decision, the Ontario legislature approved a speaker's warrant that ordered the university (over its protest) to hand over the documents to the public accounts committee.
 In speaking in favour of issuing the warrant, Paul Calandra, the government house leader, chastised Laurentian president Robert Haché and board of governors' chair Claude Lacroix, stating that their "utter disrespect for Parliament and the people of Ontario is shameful and we will not let it stand."
 The university asked the Superior Court to suspend the warrant.
 In January, the court ruled in favour of the university that it was not obligated to disclose privileged documents to the auditor general.
 At a separate hearing held on the university's request to stay the warrant, the court ordered the university to release all materials requisitioned by the committee save the ones under court order.
 Altogether, 3.8 million documents were subsequently received.
 Sudbury MPPs Jamie West and France Gélinas subsequently introduced (then reintroduced, following the June provincial election) legislation that would prohibit public institutions from challenging the auditor general's power to access privileged or confidential documents.